petkaantonov/bluebird/API.md

 });
 ```

-For a paramater to be considered a type of error that you want to filter, you need the constructor to have its `.prototype` property be `instanceof Error`.
+For a parameter to be considered a type of error that you want to filter, you need the constructor to have its `.prototype` property be `instanceof Error`.

 Such a constructor can be minimally created like so: